ziwenkk/ziwen.github.io/content/projects.md

     content:
       title: Art, Tech & Adventures
       text: |
-      "There are only two ways to confront the absurdity of life:"
-      "either become absolutely numb, or live with absolute passion."
+        There are only two ways to confront the absurdity of life: either become absolutely numb, or live with absolute passion.
-      "Tried the first, turning to the second."
+        Tried the first, turning to the second.
       filters:
         folders:
           - project